LucasDelvallet/CodeToPic/README.md

 Given a project path, our code in hierarchyView.visitors takes advantage of <a href="https://github.com/javaparser/javaparser">Javaparser</a> to analyse java code.
 We search for some code smells and compile the metrics into objects representing classes and methods.

 From that, we use the <a href="https://xmlgraphics.apache.org/batik/">Apache Batik library</a> to create svg elements for each classes and methods.
-We put then in place so it represents the project.
+Then, we put them in place so it represents the project.

 ## Circles, colors, what does it means?